Creative Commons

-The original classification of Massachusetts towns by Kind of Community was done several times by the Department of Education, the first time in 1980 and the last time in 1985.
+The original classification of Massachusetts towns by Kind Of Community was done several times by the Department of Education, the first time in 1980 and the last time in 1985.
 (It replaced an even earlier scheme that classified all towns as one of: big cities; industrial suburbs; residential suburbs; and other [mostly small towns].)
-The Kind of Community classification is now so badly out of date it doesn't currently appear in the DOE Statistical website at all.
-Even so, the old Kind of Community data is in some cases repeated by the DOR-Divison of Local Statistics website.
-It's possible the Kind of Community scheme will be updated by the Department of Education soon, and a meaningful classification will once again be provided by DOE.
+The Kind Of Community classification is so badly outdated it hasn't appeared at all on the DOE Statistical website for a long time.
+Even though it was not being actively maintained in any way (and even though its original creator had abandoned it), the old Kind Of Community data was repeated on the DOR-DLS (Department of Revenue-Divison of Local Statistics) website for many years.
+(It's possible -but unlikely- some sort of Kind Of Community scheme will be resurrected by the Department of Education.)

 1. Equalized Property Valuation Per Capita 1984 equalized property valuation divided by 1980 population